staticvoidmain/sql-tools/README.md

 and I plan to extend it later for other vendors.

 The long-term vision for this project is to integrate with my other datbase management project and provide a sql linter / analyzer / code fix provider.
+Maybe as a SQL Ops studio extension or something.

 # Status
 - [x] scan huge list of sql tokens